-Between the years of 1990 and 1999, the fourth most frequently listed industry on the death certificates of individuals over 15 years of age who had died from asbestosis was the railroad industry.
-Much research has shown that those afflicted with asbestosis – a scarring of the lungs due to asbestos fiber inhalation that makes breathing increasingly more difficult – have a greater risk of developing malignant mesothelioma cancer as well.
-This frightening statistic about asbestosis deaths so late in the twentieth century for railroad workers is not surprising given the history and nature of the railroad industry – an industry that has routinely utilized asbestos products for heat shielding and insulation.
+Between 1990 and 1999, the railroad industry was the fourth most frequently listed industry on the death certificates of individuals over 15 years of age who died from asbestosis.
+Much research has shown that those afflicted with asbestosis – a scarring of the lungs due to asbestos fiber inhalation – have a greater risk of developing malignant mesothelioma cancer.
+This frightening statistic about asbestosis deaths for railroad workers late in the 20th century is not surprising given the history and nature of the railroad industry – an industry that has routinely utilized asbestos products for heat shielding and insulation.

-Brake shoes for trains were also covered with asbestos, and the many gaskets required for the functioning of trains were often composed of asbestos, and custom-cut by train workers to size since customized gaskets were not standard within the industry.
-All these applications of asbestos within locomotives exposed workers of many kinds to asbestos on a daily basis for the lengths of their careers, making railroad work particularly deadly in regards to asbestos exposure.
+All these applications of asbestos within locomotives exposed workers of many kinds to asbestos on a daily basis, making railroad work particularly deadly in regards to asbestos exposure.
 These workers included:

 - Train yardsmen